DiyMediaServer

 Step 1: Generate a Secure SSH Key Pair

 Password authentication over SSH is like leaving your house key under the doormat.
-Sure, it works, but every bot on the internet is happy to spend all day guessing your password.
-Key-based authentication, on the other hand, is practically unbreakable when you use modern algorithms.
+It works, sure.
+Every bot on the internet is also happy to spend all day guessing your password.
+Key-based authentication is practically unbreakable when you use modern algorithms.

-To setup key-based authentication, you will need to create the keys.
-This works on Linux and Windows.
+To set up key-based authentication, you need to create the keys first.
+This works the same on Linux, macOS, and Windows (PowerShell or WSL).

 Run this on your client machine to create the key pair: